Operate more efficiently, reduce complexity, improve EBITDA, and much more with the purpose-built platform for MSPs.

 Join hundreds of thousands of IT professionals benefiting from and contributing to a legacy of industry leadership when you become a part of the ConnectWise community.

-8/18/2023 | 8 Minute Read
+8/29/2025 | 8 Minute Read

 Topics:

 While full backups are generally ideal, this approach can consume too much time and bandwidth to rely on regularly.
-For this reason, MSPs may turn to differential or incremental backup to supplement the deployment of full backups.
+For this reason, MSPs and IT teams may turn to differential or incremental backup to supplement the deployment of full backups.
 Both incremental and differential backups are popular, feasible, and effective options to help support a comprehensive backup strategy.

 Incremental backup is a data backup strategy that captures and stores only the data that has changed since the last backup—regardless of whether the previous backup was a full backup vs. an incremental backup.